Skip to content

 Introduction

-The iCal4j project is a collection of Open Source Java libraries providing support for the iCalendar specifications (RFCs).
+The iCal4j project is a collection of Open Source Java libraries for creating semantically-rich calendar and scheduling data. iCal4j is based on the iCalendar and vCard specifications, with each library focused on a specific subset of interoperability functionality.

 The core iCal4j library provides an implementation of the iCalendar specifications that are designed to facilitate interoperability between calendaring and scheduling software systems.